Requirements for the Major in Chemistry

 PHYS 150 Introductory Physics I with Lab

 PHYS 152 Introductory Physics II with Lab

 In accordance with College policy, chemistry majors must pass eight units of chemistry and the mathematics and physics cognates with a C- or better.

 Kalamazoo College appears on the American Chemical Society's list of schools that offer approved pre-professional undergraduate programs in chemistry.
-This program includes: CHEM 210, 240, 310, 352, 430, a chemistry research-based SIP, and two additional chemistry courses above the 100-level.
-In addition MATH 112, 113, 214, 240; PHYS 150, 152, are required.
+This program includes: CHEM 210, 240, 310, 352, 430, a chemistry research-based SIP, and three additional chemistry courses above the 100-level.
+In addition MATH 112 and 113 and PHYS 150 and 152 are required and Math 214 and 240 are recommended.
 This curriculum, which provides thorough preparation in chemistry, mathematics, and physics, is recommended for students contemplating graduate study in chemistry.